 The governing documents have been amended from time to time but the current powers and rules for the running of the Association are set out in the Memorandum and Articles of the R&RA* as revised and duly adopted by Special Resolution of the 23rd Annual General Meeting on 26 February 2016.

 The Trustees report annually to the members of the Association at its Annual General Meeting.
-Trustees’ Annual Report and Accounts 2015
+The last three reports are below: